 And what our vice president did is he intentionally chose to go to a place that's about a thousand miles away from the actual epicenter.

-If they really wanted to know what was actually happening on the border, she would have went to the Rio Grande Valley, the RGB area of McCallan.
+If they really wanted to know what was actually happening on the border, she would have went to the Rio Grande Valley, the RGBI or McCallum.

 That is currently the epicenter of Southwest border crisis.

-If she really wanted the ground truth, that's where she would have gone, Sean.
+If she really wanted a ground truth, that's where she would have gone, Sean.

-It's like, you know, it's like if if a state is devastated, you know, by by by a tornado, that the vice president and president would go to the outskirts of the town where no buildings were destroyed rather than go to the horror where homes were devastated and talk to the people who actually live in it.
+It's like, you know, it's like if a state is devastated by a tornado, that the vice president and president would go to the outskirts of the town where no buildings were destroyed rather than going to the heart where homes were devastated and talk to the people who actually live in it.

-No, instead, she goes to El Paso, get some good really photo ops.
+No, instead, she goes to El Paso, gets some good, really photo ops.

 It's just a show.

-Well, I'll be doing a show, but it's not a a show.
+Well, I'll be doing a show, but it's not a show.

 The president, this has been an important issue for him from day one.